anapsix/dynamicinfradays/user/pages/2015-nyc-programme/default.md

 Containers take this process to a new level with clean isolation and a clear API between infrastructure and application.
 Nick will explore how to containerize your application with Docker and how that impacts your Continuous Delivery process.

-#### <a name="yodle"></a>_How Yodle Cleaned Up the Mess Using Containers and Microservices_ <span style="font-size: smaller">- [John Downs](#johnd)</span>

-Containers and microservices are great for speeding up your Continuous Delivery pipeline and making the developer feedback cycle faster.
-But if you're not careful, you can end up with the same ball of mud you had when with your single monolith deployed in Tomcat.

-Through a combination of monitoring, new testing approaches, and automated canary deployments, we've managed to keep the chaos at bay.
-This is how we did it, and what challenges we're still facing.
+#### <a name="sparefoot"></a>_Easing Your Way Into Docker: Lessons From a Journey to Production_ <span style="font-size: smaller">- [Patrick Mizer](#patrickm) & [Steve Woodruff](#stevew)</span>

+When SpareFoot began deconstructing its monolithic application into microservices in early 2014, we learned that while everyone was talking about Docker, very few were actually doing anything with it in production.
+It was clear that we were going to have to figure things out on our own.

+Steve and Patrick will explain how the SpareFoot team cut its teeth on the Docker ecosystem, failed fast, and eventually solved some real problems.
+The philosophy of start small, learn/fail, and move on helped us successfully deploy Docker to production.
+We hope to convince you to do the same!

 #### <a name="platform"></a>_What It Really Takes to Build a Container Platform_ <span style="font-size: smaller">- [Matt Butcher](#mattb)</span>

 "Composeable microservice building blocks" - that was the promise of containers.
 But in practice, composing containers is harder than the glossy brochure suggests.
 How do we deploy these things?
 What about monitoring and metrics?
 Can we perform rolling deploys?
 Is there a practical and easy path to service discovery?

 Deis is a container-based PaaS that is itself built on containers, so these and other questions about how best to build a container-oriented platform are all issues the team has encountered.
 Matt will share the experiments, decisions, and ongoing explorations that have led the team to choose technologies like Kubernetes, Ceph, Flannel, and etcd.

+#### <a name="yodle"></a>_How Yodle Cleaned Up the Mess Using Containers and Microservices_ <span style="font-size: smaller">- [John Downs](#johnd)</span>

+Containers and microservices are great for speeding up your Continuous Delivery pipeline and making the developer feedback cycle faster.
+But if you're not careful, you can end up with the same ball of mud you had when with your single monolith deployed in Tomcat.

+Through a combination of monitoring, new testing approaches, and automated canary deployments, we've managed to keep the chaos at bay.
+This is how we did it, and what challenges we're still facing.

 #### <a name="security"></a>_Patterns for Securing Containerized Applications_ <span style="font-size: smaller">- [Eric Windisch](#ericw)</span>